-Milia: What You Need to Know About the Small White Bumps on Your Face
+Milia: What You Need to Know About the Tiny White Bumps on Your Face

 What Are Milia?

-We’ve already covered that milia aren’t whiteheads, or any form of acne for that matter, but what exactly are they?
-According to medical esthetician, SkinCeuticals ambassador, and Skincare.com consultant Jenn Oakley, milia are a buildup of keratin underneath the skin that have the appearance of tiny, white bumps.
-Most often, they’re seen under the eyes and around the nose or cheeks, but they can appear anywhere.
+According to Dr. Heather Woolery-Lloyd, board-certified dermatologist in Miami and Skincare.com consultant, milia are a buildup of keratin underneath the skin that result in the appearance of tiny, white bumps.
+“Milia develop when tiny skin flakes become trapped in small pockets near the surface of the skin,” she explains.
+Most often, milia forms under the eyes and around the nose or cheeks, but they can appear anywhere.